 - What kind of paint should I use on plastic?
 The truth is plastic is a slick nonporous surface.
 No paint of any kind will adhere well to plastic unless the slick surface is first abraded or scuffed up.
 Simply prime the plastic surface by sanding with fine-grit sandpaper.
 The sand paper will create a tooth or texture for the paint to adhere to.
 Next wipe off any dust from sanding using a clean cloth.
 Once prepared/primed you can use any kind of paint on the plastic surface.
 We have found acrylic to work the best.
 We also recommend applying a top coat of acrylic varnish or sealer over the finished painted surface for long-term preservation.

-- Dull Scissors?
+- How can I sharpen dull scissors?
 Simply cut into a piece of sandpaper for renewed sharpness in a snap!

 - Dab the end of your glue gun with Petroleum Jelly before plugging it in to avoid those annoying long glue strings!